“Coded in the DNA of time…”

 This time around Eastham and Ericson played most of the extra instrumentation themselves rather than reaching out to their friends as they did on Eastham’s previous albums.
 They did bring back the outrageously talented David Yuter on piano/organ and Jennifer Gibbons returned laying down beautiful backing vocals throughout the record.
 The album was once again mixed and mastered by the maestro Rich Mouser.

 Eastham was born and raised in the foothills of rural Northern California.
-(The track “Fruit Cocktail Cannery Blues” recounts a setting from Eastham’s Butte County hometown where he spent several summers working to save up for college.)
-He grew up on the sounds of classic and outlaw country, with a special place in his heart for California country greats Merle Haggard and Buck Owens.
-This was supplemented with a love of rock ’n’ roll—starting with his parents’ beat-up Elvis and Beatles records on up through the glossy pop of hair metal.
+He grew up on the sounds of classic and outlaw country, supplemented with a love of rock ’n’ roll—starting with his parents’ beat-up Elvis and Beatles records on up through the glossy pop of hair metal.
 Eastham is also a long time hip-hop fan, with a strong appreciation for the classics as well as modern sounds.
 A lot of his youth was spent consuming horror films which were also a big influence on this album.

 While attending UC Davis, Eastham played drums in various bands.
 After graduating with a degree in Computer Engineering, he switched gears and moved to Los Angeles to attend film school and study acting.
 He fronted the band Day Of The Outlaw for two albums before embarking on a solo career after moving to Nashville from Los Angeles in the fall of 2010.
 He immediately fell in love with the city.
 According to Eastham, “You just can’t help but be creative in this town”.

 While continuing with his lyric based songwriting, Eastham has also moved further into the world of film scoring.
 He is currently scoring the feature length horror film “Human No More” from director Chris Broadstone.

 “I’m really excited for folks to hear this new album.
 More than any album I’ve worked on before, this album really blends together all the different types of music I love.”